Frank Darabont

-Frank Árpád Darabont (born Ferenc Árpád Darabont, January 28, 1959) is an American screenwriter, director, and producer of Hungarian origin.
+Frank Árpád Darabont (born Ferenc Árpád Darabont, January 28, 1959) is an American screenwriter, director, and producer.
 He has been nominated for three Academy Awards and a Golden Globe Award.
-In his early career, he was primarily a screenwriter for such horror films as A Nightmare on Elm Street 3: Dream Warriors (1987), The Blob (1988), and The Fly II (1989).
+In his early career, he was primarily a screenwriter for horror films such as A Nightmare on Elm Street 3: Dream Warriors (1987), The Blob (1988), and The Fly II (1989).
 As a director, he is known for his film adaptations of Stephen King novellas and novels, such as The Shawshank Redemption (1994), The Green Mile (1999), and The Mist (2007).

 Darabont also developed and executive-produced the first season and first half of the second season of the AMC horror drama series The Walking Dead (2010–2011).
-He directed two episodes of the fifth and final season of the Netflix science fiction horror drama series Stranger Things.
+He directed two episodes of the fifth and final season of the Netflix science fiction horror drama series Stranger Things (2025).

-Early life
+Early life and education

-Darabont was born in a refugee camp in 1959 in Montbéliard, France to Hungarian parents who had fled Hungary for France after the 1956 Hungarian Revolution, bringing his five brothers and four sisters, and three cousins.
+Darabont was born in a refugee camp in 1959 in Montbéliard, France, to Hungarian parents who had fled Hungary for France after the 1956 Hungarian Revolution, bringing his five brothers and four sisters, and three cousins.
 When Darabont was still an infant, his family immigrated to the United States, settling in Chicago before moving to Los Angeles when Darabont was five.

 Darabont was inspired in his youth to pursue a career in film after seeing the George Lucas film THX 1138.
 Darabont graduated from Hollywood High School in 1977 and did not attend college.

 His first job after finishing school was working at the famed Grauman's Egyptian Theatre in Hollywood.
 He served at the concession stand and as an usher, and was grateful for the perk of getting to watch numerous films for free.
 He claims he developed his writing skills from "endless hours" of writing at a desk on a typewriter in his free time, and from his childhood friend Cody Hills.